 Once the body becomes accustomed to maintaining a certain level of fat retention, it will try to maintain and continue with this level.

-As a result, when you diet or resort to cutting calories in an attempt to lose weight, the body will naturally resist these efforts, and you’ll find it all too easy to gain that weight back again.
+As a result, when you diet or resort to cutting calories drastically in an attempt to lose weight, the body will naturally resist these efforts.

 ‘Normal’ simply means: the ideal healthy weight set by the Canadian and North American medical industry's, these may vary from country to country, as to what an average adult male or female should weigh to be healthy, given age, gender and height etc.

 This function of various metabolic pathways in the levels of various enzymes and hormones can assist the body in storing a high percentage of calories consumed in the form of body fat.

 As seen in a slender person, food tends to be converted directly into energy, faster and in greater amounts.
 Surprisingly, this set point is also affected by environment, behavior, excessive stress and can often be genetically hereditary.

 Your genetics determine certain limits of what level of lean or body-fat-mass you’ll be able to maintain under normal circumstances.

 This range is often quite wide, within these ‘set point limits’ you can change your 'set point ’ considerably by changing your nutritional and exercise outlook towards this ‘set point’.

 As with all things in life, the ones worth having are often the ones we have to work hardest at achieving.
 But, also give the greatest rewards.

 Once you’ve reached adulthood, this ‘homeostatic organism’ controlling our body's; will often try to trick you into maintaining your ‘fat set point’.
 How does it do this?

-understanding that the body is an organism and does have a will of its own; and learning how to manipulate and regulate it safely using weight training to achieve weight loss, gives you the home advantage in setting any goal and achieving it.
+The body is an organism and does have a will of its own; learning how to manipulate and regulate it safely using weight training to achieve weight loss, gives you the home advantage in setting any goal and achieving it.